• Skip to primary navigation

 • Nut-Free: Skip walnuts or use pumpkin seeds and coconut flakes.

-• Egg-Free: Use flax or chia eggs instead of regular eggs.
+• Egg-Free: Use flax egg or chia eggs instead of regular eggs.
 Combine 1 tablespoon flaxseed meal or chia seeds with 3 tablespoons water and allow to rest for 15 to 20 minutes.

-• Vegan: Try flax or chia eggs.
+• Vegan: Try flax egg or chia eggs.

 • Lower Fat: Sufficient oil is needed for these date-sweetened muffins.
 But you can experiment with replacing some oil with applesauce.